 Though 3MT does involve a competitive element, all doctoral and master’s students from thesis-bearing programs are encouraged to participate to develop important communication skills, practice presenting research to a general audience, and celebrate their research in the broader IU community.

-2024 eligibility and dates
+2025 eligibility and dates

 Current IUB master’s and doctoral students are eligible to participate.
 Presentations must be based on thesis or dissertation research or, in the case of non-thesis master’s students, a culminating research project required by the student's program of study.
+Graduate students may only participate once per program of study.

 Important Dates